plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Cloudflare Analytics tool
 * Cloudflare Web Analytics recently introduced performance metrics for [Core Web Vitals](https://plausible.io/blog/page-experience-web-vitals) and this is something Plausible doesn't support

-## Cloudflare is lightweight compared to Google Analytics but it's still 6x heavier than Plausible

-Cloudflare Web Analytics JavaScript file that you need to integrate into your site to start tracking visitors is 4.3 KB.

-This is a big improvement compared to the 45.7 KB that Google Analytics integration adds to your page weight but it's still 6 times heavier than the Plausible Analytics default script which is at 0.7 KB.

-If you want the most [lightweight web analytics](https://plausible.io/lightweight-web-analytics), Plausible is the lighter choice.

 ## Different definitions of unique visitor

 Plausible Analytics and Cloudflare Web Analytics have different definitions of what a unique visitor is.